 |Rose Pistola (Columbus between Green

 and Union).
-Humans are better taken care of
+Closed!
+Humans were better taken care of

-than dogs here, but busy Columbus Avenue is interesting and Huxley might get
+than dogs here, but busy Columbus Avenue is interesting and

 |Sotto Mare (Green near Columbus).
 One